systemetric/sheep/docs/hello-challenges.md

 At the launch, we gave teams a PDF of challenges to complete.
 [You can find a copy of that here](/challenges.pdf).
+Note that quite a few of these require input from the red shirts, so you may have to adapt them to suit what you have available!

 # Next Steps

 You are now familiar with the RoboCon kit!
-We recomend that you now start thinking about how you are going to win, design your robot in little stages and test.
-The important thing is to get a prototype driving around and to get that working quickly.
-Best of Luck!
+We recomend that you now start thinking about your strategy for how you will win.
+Design your robot in little steps, and test along the way - getting a prototype up and rolling is the best way to ensure your robot will be achieving your goals by the time the competition rolls around!
+So best of luck, and don't delay - you've got some engineering to do...